jumblexacm/jumble-bot/README.md

     - Assigned MFA device: `Manage`
     - Work with the user to set up their MFA of choice

-6. Optional: To make the sign-in URL simpler for IAM users and something that isn't a secret, create an [account alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#CreateAccountAlias)
+4. Optional: To make the sign-in URL simpler for IAM users and something that isn't a secret, create an [account alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#CreateAccountAlias)
     - In the IAM console, click **"Dashboard"**
     - Under **"AWS Account"** > **"Account Alias"**, click **[Create]** and choose a unique alias with no private information

-7. Send each user's credentials securely to the user
+5. Send each user's credentials securely to the user

-## STEP 5: Set up the AWS Lambda function
+## STEP 6: Set up the AWS Lambda function

-1. In your IAM user and the admin role, create the function
+1. After assuming the admin role, create the function
-    - In the Lambda console, click **"Dashboard"**
+    - In the Lambda console, click **"Dashboard"** and **[Create function]**
-    - Click **[Create function]**
     - Check `Author from scratch`
     - Function name: `jumble-bot-function`
     - Execution role: `Create a new role with basic Lambda permissions`